A Final Voyage On Portugal’s The Presidential Train

 Michelin Starred Chefs…Aboard

-With the sheer number of different Michelin-starred chefs that have been invited to cook on The Presidential Train, I wonder if there’s anyone who’s more connected in the high-end Portuguese dining scene.
+With the incredible number of different Michelin-starred chefs that have been invited to cook on The Presidential Train, I wonder if there’s anyone who’s more connected in the high-end Portuguese dining scene.
 And passengers on the train are the luckily beneficiary of that network.

 On our journey, we had Chef Diogo Rocha, author of three award-winning books, and a holder of a Michelin Star since 2019 for his Mesa de Lemos Restaurant.

-Paired with him was Chef Óscar Geadas, a member of the Portugal’s culinary society and known for his turn as a jury member on Masterchef Portugal.
+Paired with him was Chef Óscar Geadas, a member of the Portugal’s elite culinary society and known for his turn as a jury member on Masterchef Portugal.
 Geladas, too, has held a Michelin Star since 2019, for his restaurant, G Pousada.

 In other words, we were in good hands.